agiliq/agiliq-jekyll/_posts/2019-05-15-django-rest-framework-listcreateapiview.md

 ![](/assets/images/drf/listcreate-get.png)

+Side Note: Read our detailed post on adding an <a href="https://www.agiliq.com/blog/2019/04/drf-polls/" target="_blank">api layer to Django polls app.</a>

 ## ListCreateAPIView

 Our view has a very commonly occuring pattern where we want to create an instance of a model and want to provide representation of all instances of a model.
 We had to provide a `get()` and `post()` implementation to achieve this.